Glennis Grace: Arrested for supermarket fight

 During the 9 months between the incident and the court case, she could not talk about the incident, because of the ongoing investigation.
 The media talked a lot about the story and never rectified their mistakes, for example a minor victim that didn't exist or their story of her getting together a mob of 12 or 15 people.
 They also omitted the fact her son came home face covered in blood, even though in court evidence of that had been shown.
 At the trial, that was live reported on the newspaper website of court reporter Saskia Belleman, it became clear the victims were adults and there had been no communication with anyone other than her boyfriend at that time.
 The victims in the supermarket incident were 21, 26 and 28 years old.

 A week before the trial, she broke the silence, after the prosecution had confirmed to the media they had added Threat to the charges, without mentioning they were going to ask for acquittal.
 She gave her side of the story in a talk show.
 A week later the security camera footage and court case confirmed what she said in that interview.

 She has publicly apologised and offered to talk to the victims after the trial.
 They agreed to that.

 Whitney tributes and international concerts

 Grace has become well known for singing Whitney Houston's songs.
 In 1994, she sang "One Moment in Time" at age 16 and she won the popular Dutch talent show Soundmixshow.
 In 2018, she did "Run To You" for her audition on America's Got Talent.
 After returning from the United States, she did her first Whitney tribute in AFas live in Amsterdam, followed by two shows in Ahoy Rotterdam in 2019.

-After the COVID restrictions and the supermarket incident, which caused her to be cancelled, she started doing more Whitney tributes again in 2023.
+After the COVID restrictions and the supermarket incident, which caused many of her gigs to be cancelled, she started doing more Whitney tributes again in 2023.
 On 18 November 2023, she performed it in Oostende, Belgium and a day after in Antwerp, Belgium.
 On 6 October 2024, she was in a sold-out Afas live Amsterdam again.

 In February 2024, she was asked to perform for the sultan of Brunei.
 His son, the crown prince, had turned 50 years old and they flew her and her band in to do a Whitney tribute for them.
 The royal family are big fans of Whitney and flew her in for a previous party.

 In October 2024, she performed at a gala in Assisi, Italy, and she announced she was working on a European tour.

-In February 2025, she did her Whitney tribute in Bruges Belgium.
-In March 2025 she did her tribute in Antwerp, Belgium.

-On September 20 she will do a Whitney Tribute in Massey Hall Toronto, Canada.

-On September 27 2025, she has another concert planned in Hasselt Belgium.
-On November 30, 2025, she will do her tribute in Roeselare Belgium.
+Since then, she has been doing Whitney tributes around the world.